icewolfz/jiMUD/docs/immortal.md

 - `Focus files on finish upload/download` will focus on the item in local if downloaded, or remote if uploaded
 - `Select files on finish upload/download` select item in local if downloaded, or remote if uploaded
 - `Enable compression` receive and send files compressed to try and improve upload/download speeds

+### File overwrite

+- `Action` The action to preform
+  - `Overwrite` Overwrite the exiting file
+  - `Overwrite if source newer` Only overwrite if the source file date is newer then target file date
+  - `Overwrite if different sizes` Only overwrite if source and target file sizes are different
+  - `Overwrite if source newer or different sizes` Only overwrite if the source file date is newer then target file date or file sizes are different
+  - `Rename` Auto rename the target file to a none existing file name by appending a unique # to the name
+  - `Skip` Skip the file
+- `Apply` How the actions are applied
+  - `Just this file` Will only apply action to this file and will ask for any additional existing files
+  - `Always` Always use this action and never option dialog
+  - `Just for this queue` Will apply the action to the current batch upload or download

 ### Editor